algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 # 3. Solutions
 ## a.
 Current or Existing Solution / Design

 [Cenareo](https://cenareo.com/?utm_source=adwords&utm_medium=ppc&utm_term=cenareo&utm_campaign=Branding&hsa_cam=12234004786&hsa_mt=e&hsa_ver=3&hsa_src=g&hsa_ad=538661575911&hsa_net=adwords&hsa_tgt=kwd-778007499720&hsa_acc=5673575680&hsa_grp=128722602387&hsa_kw=cenareo&gclid=CjwKCAiA7IGcBhA8EiwAFfUDsfKyn9b4i27tCc5W9TIZQNZv8Kyrg2cAzSiuPuaGNr_JGzr81WsJ0RoCT1MQAvD_BwE) is a software company that develops digital signage.
 Digital signage is an interactive communication platform that gives you full control over digital display networks.
-Our easy to use digital signage solution allows you to create, share and manage your stories on any digital display with perfect ease. <br>
+A easy to use digital signage solution allows you to create, share and manage your stories on any digital display with perfect ease. <br>
 Their product is one exemple to our solution.
 The difference is that we need to create our own solution, designed just for Jacobi.

 ## b.
 Suggested or Proposed Solution / Design

 **The hardware:**
-We wanted to use a mini PC Windows with a monitor.
+We want to use a mini PC Windows with a monitor.

 **Launch the website at the start of the computer:**
 Use Windows startup.